 The following list provides some links that will help guide you in the right direction based on your individual circumstances:

 Ideally, we should all do our best to avoid the need for any type of dental fillings from the get-go.
 If you do find that you have a cavity, you should check out my previous article: How to Reverse Cavities Naturally & Heal Tooth Decay.
 Most conventional dentists will never tell you that cavities are reversible.
 They also most likely won’t warn you that your current or future amalgam fillings can really negatively affect your health.

-The good news it that there are dentists out there these days that are more holistically minded.
-They are not only aware of the mercury poisoning issues swarming around the use of amalgam fillings, they also have dental practices that do not use any mercury fillings and even specialize in the proper removal of these terrible silver fillings.
+The good news it that there are dentists out there these days who are more holistically minded.
+They’re not only aware of the mercury poisoning issues swarming around the use of amalgam fillings, but they also have dental practices that do not use any mercury fillings and even specialize in the proper removal of these terrible silver fillings.

-If you can take the time to do a little homework and you can afford the removal costs, I highly recommend that you say goodbye to any amalgam fillings taken up prime real estate in your mouth as soon as possible!
+If you can take the time to do a little homework and you can afford the removal costs, I highly recommend that you say goodbye to any amalgam fillings taking up prime real estate in your mouth as soon as possible.